cassgvp/WIN-Open-Neuroimaging-Community/docs/events/doc-hack-1.md

 # Community Hack Day #1
 {: .fs-9 }

-Find out about what happened on our first hack day!
+Find out what happened on our first hack day!
 {: .fs-6 .fw-300 }

 ---